Kreditech/go-cbes/README.md

 }
 ```
 ##Reindex()
 Every time you edit/add/remove the model mapping you need to use the reindex() method.
-This method will remove the mapping for the specified model from ElasticSearch and generate an new one + it will reimport all entities for the specified model from CouchBase to ElasticSearch.
+This method will remove the mapping for the specified model from ElasticSearch and generate a new one + it will reimport all entities for the specified model from CouchBase to ElasticSearch.
 ```
 o := cbes.NewOrm()